 - 3.1 The NPPF sets out how the planning system should help minimise vulnerability and provide resilience to the impacts of climate change. - 3.2 As the Government's expert on flood risk on 19th February 2016 the Environment Agency, (EA), published revised climate change allowances to support the NPPF.
-The sea level rise allowances were further revised on the 17th December 2019. - 3.3 The climate change allowances are based on projections and different scenarios of carbon dioxide (CO2) emissions to the atmosphere and provide predictions of anticipated change for: - peak river flow by river basin district; - peak rainfall intensity; - sea level rise; - offshore wind speed and extreme wave height.
+The sea level rise allowances were revised on the 17th December 2019 and the peak river flows revised on the 20th July 2021. - 3.3 The climate change allowances are based on projections and different scenarios of carbon dioxide (CO2) emissions to the atmosphere and provide predictions of anticipated change for: - peak river flow by river Management Catchment; - peak rainfall intensity; - sea level rise; - offshore wind speed and extreme wave height.